Shiyasmohd/secureX/README.md

 ```
 npm run start
 ```
-10. After that, the command will start a local server instance (http://localhost:3000/) in your browser.
+10. After that, the command will start a local server instance (http://localhost:3000/) in your browser

-11. Connect MetaMask to your localhost.
+11. Connect MetaMask to your localhost

 12. Deposit ETH and earn your INT token